 reportlab.
 You can use a similar technique to generate any

 arbitrary format that you can find a Python library for.
 Also see

-Outputting CSV with Django for another example and some techniques you can use
+How to create CSV output for another example and some techniques you can use

 when generated text-based formats.